magore/hp85disk/README.md

     * **python3 uploader\listports.py**

 ### Connect the emulator  to discover the port name
+  * Note where you have saved [listports.py](uploader/listports.py) and update the path below to suit
   * Attach the miniusb cable to your computer and rerun the [listports.py](uploader/listports.py)
   * The new port that appeared is the emulator port
     * Linux example:   **/dev/ttyUSB0**